saltkid/tbg/docs/run_command_usage.md

 # Usage
 ### Normal Execution
-This will delve on and key events and path specific options.
+This section will delve on path specific options.

 Let's do:
 ```bash